 Intelligent technologies are transforming the hiring process.
-AI recruiting software using machine learning, natural language programming (NLP) to take recruitment automation to next level.
-AI for resume screening, recruiting chatbots for candidate engagements, predictive analytics to notice employee’s likeliness to change the job are few such new age recruitment automation tools.
+AI recruiting software using machine learning, natural language programming (NLP) to take recruitment automation to the next level.
+AI for resume screening, recruiting chatbots for candidate engagements, predictive analytics to notice employee’s likeliness to change the job are few such new-age recruitment automation tools.

-Dice recruitment automation report of 2018 reveals that 77% of recruiters think that they need to adopt to new AI for recruiting.
+Dice recruitment automation report of 2018 reveals that 77% of recruiters think that they need to adapt to new AI for recruiting.

-Some of the interesting findings from Dice recruitment automation report are highlighted below.
+Some of the interesting findings from the Dice recruitment automation report are highlighted below.

 Recruiters Consider AI as Help And Not Threat

 45% of recruiters are looking at AI as an assisting powerful tool rather than as a threat.
 They think it’s a positive thing.
-However 49% have stayed neutral when asked about how they feel about AI recruiting tools.
-Only 6% participants felt negative about these new age tools.
+However, 49% have stayed neutral when asked about how they feel about AI recruiting tools.
+Only 6% of participants felt negative about these new-age tools.